Royal Denbigh Rifles: World War I

+3rd (Reserve) Battalion

 When war broke out on 4 August 1914 the battalion was embodied at Pembroke Dock (probably where it was on annual training); it returned to Wrexham to mobilise on 9 August under the command of Lt-Col H.R.
 Jones-Williams, CO since 15 July 1912.
 The 3rd Battalion's role was to equip the Reservists and Special Reservists of the Royal Welch Fusiliers and send them as reinforcement drafts to the regular battalions serving on the Western Front.
 Once the pool of reservists had dried up, the 3rd Bn trained thousands of raw recruits for the active service battalions.
-The 12th (Reserve) Battalion was formed alongside the 3rd Bn at Wrexham in October 1914 to provide reinforcements for the 'Kitchener's Army' battalions of the RWF.
+The 12th (Reserve) Battalion was formed by the 3rd Bn at Wrexham in October 1914 to provide reinforcements for the 'Kitchener's Army' battalions of the RWF.

 Among the young officers who entered the regiment through the Special Reserve at this time was Robert Graves, the future war poet, who described his experience at Wrexham in his memoir Good-Bye to All That.
 Because of the shortage of khaki service uniforms, the SR men were initially clothed in temporary blue uniforms, or even old scarlet tunics.
 Among the duties for the RWF special reservists was to guard an internment camp for German civilians set up in a disused waggon works at Lancaster.
-One of the first new SR officers of the regiment to be killed was Will Gladstone, MP, son of the former prime minister W.E.
+One of the first new SR officers of the regiment to be killed was Will Gladstone, MP, grandson of the former prime minister W.E.
 Gladstone.

 In May 1915 the 3rd Bn went to Litherland, Liverpool, and then in November 1917 it moved to Ireland and was stationed at Limerick until the end of the war After the Armistice with Germany the 3rd Bn continued in service until the remaining personnel were drafted to the 2nd Bn on 9 August 1919 and the battalion was disembodied on 23 August.